Mobile Paywall

 The previous paywall was designed to sell rather than inform.

-Consequently, we hypothesized that space was being put to waste by “reselling” the product to users already familiar with it.
+Consequently, we hypothesized that space was being put to waste by “reselling” our product to users already familiar with it.

 Scrolling, not Seeing